-We have 200,000,000 shares of authorized common stock, \$0.01 par value per share, of which 48,536,516 were issued and outstanding at November 30, 2016
+We have 200,000,000 shares of authorized common stock, \$0.01 par value per share, of which 47,281,035 were issued and outstanding at November 30, 2017

-There were 58,479 deferred stock units (DSUs) outstanding at November 30, 2016.
+There were 92,817 deferred stock units (DSUs) outstanding at November 30, 2017.
 Each DSU represents one share of our common stock and all DSU grants have been made to non-employee members of our Board of Directors.
-All DSUs are fully vested and do not have voting rights and can only be converted into common stock when the recipient ceases to be a member of the Board of Directors.
+DSUs do not have voting rights and can only be converted into common stock when the recipient ceases to be a member of the Board of Directors or a change in control of the Company occurs.
+During the fiscal year ended November 30, 2017, we released 22,545 DSUs as a result of two individuals leaving our Board of Directors.